conorair/connect4ai-and-game/README.md

 AI3.2 was when all the functions worked as intended but was a ugly text based game.

-AI3.2 graphics is being worked on and is AI3.2 + pygame graphics.
+AI3.2 graphics is being worked on and is AI3.2 + pygame graphics with help from https://www.youtube.com/kgmit